AntonioModer/lunascript/readme.md

   else
     print 'value is too damn high'

--- loops
+-- normal lua iterator loops
-for i = 99, 0, -1
-  print i .. ' bottles of beer on the wall'

-for i, v in ipairs { 1, 2, 3 }
+for char in "hello world":gmatch '.'
-  print i, v
+  print char

+-- while loop
 while frustrated()
   scream()

 -- nicer table loops with `of`
--- only works with arrays
+-- loops through all key/value pairs
+-- value before index
 items = { 'eggs', 'milk', 'cheese', 'bread' }
 for item, i of items
   print i .. ': ' .. item

--- range syntax
-hundred = 1 to 100 -- {1, 2, ..., 100}
+scores =
+  'Player 1' = 5
+  'Player 2' = 10

-for num of hundred
+for score, player of scores
-  if num % 2 isnt 0
-    print num .. ' is odd!'
+  print player .. ' scored ' .. score

--- `step` keyword
+-- ranges
--- intelligently compiles to `for i=101, 1, -2 do ... end`
-for num of 101 to 1 step -2
+for num of 1 to 10
-  print num .. ' is most definitely odd'
+  print num

 -- comprehensions
-evens = every n for n of 1 to 100 while n % 2 is 0

--- or multiline, if you prefer evens = every n for n of 1 to 100 while n % 2 is 0
+letters = every letter for letter in sentence:gmatch '.'

+-- short form
+letters = every letter in sentence:gmatch '.'

+-- conditions
+vowels = every vowel of letters when 'aeiou':find vowel

+-- split it up on lines
+vowels = every vowel
+  for vowel of letters
+  when 'aeiou':find vowel

+-- expressionize it
+gibberish = table.concat every vowel
+  for vowel of letters
+  when 'aeiou':find vowel

 -- recursion
 coords = every {x, y}